Communist Party of Ireland (Marxist–Leninist): Background

 CPI (ML) originated from the "Internationalists in Ireland", a group started on 9 December 1965 by Hardial Bains, while he was working as a microbiologist at Trinity College, Dublin.
 His efforts culminated in the "Necessity for Change" conference, at which delegates from Canada, India, Ireland and Britain pledged to build Marxist–Leninist parties in their countries.
 They rejected Nikita Khrushchev's policies, which they regarded as revisionist, and followed a Marxist–Leninist course.
 In 1968, the Internationalists came to public attention as they organised a protest against the visit of King Baudouin of Belgium to Trinity College.
 In 1969, they renamed themselves the Irish Communist Movement (Marxist–Leninist).
-On 4 July 1970 they relaunched themselves as the CPI (ML), with Michael Hehir named as the 'leading national spokesman.'
 The ICM opposed the Warsaw Pact invasion of Czechoslovakia.
+On 4 July 1970 they relaunched themselves as the CPI (ML), with Michael Hehir named as the "leading national spokesman".

 CPI (ML) participated in the 1974 UK parliamentary election.
 It had candidates in three constituencies in Northern Ireland.
 In total they got 540 votes, between 0.2%-0.5% in each constituency.
 CPI (ML) member David Vipond stood in the 1973 Monaghan by-election, receiving 157 first preference votes.
 Vipond later stood for election in Dublin along with other CPI (ML) members.

 CPI (ML) ran a bookstore in Dublin called Progressive Books and Periodicals at 25 Essex St, Dublin 8.
 For a short period in 1970, CPI (ML) had bookshops in Limerick (11 Castle Parade, Nicholas Street, opposite King John's Castle) and Cork (1 Cattle Market Street (later Blarney Street), off Shandon Street).
 In the early 1970s, the group's General Secretary was Carole Reakes.